matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ## Capabilities

 A new capability `m.profile_fields` controls the ability to *set* custom profile fields and is advertised on the `GET /_matrix/client/v3/capabilities` endpoint.
-Clients should check for this capability before attempting to create or modify a profile field.
+Clients SHOULD check for this capability before attempting to create or modify a profile field.

 - **Capability Structure**: